lucafilippodangelo/OOP-Patterns-Refresh/README.md

 ## CREATIONAL PATTERNS - Creation of Objects and Classes

-### -> Creational - Builder
-Separates object construction from its representation

 ### -> Creational - Prototype
 A fully initialized instance to be copied or cloned